suraj14wadje/messanger_bot/README.md

 7. put value of Verify_Token from .env file

-8. Your App is redy!
+8. Your App is ready!